BitcoinQnA/bitcoin-wallet-guide/_pages/mobile.md

 ## Blue Wallet

 [Blue Wallet](https://bluewallet.io/) is feature packed but still manages to provide quick and easy access to both Bitcoin and Lightning.
+Lightning is custodial by default but allows users to connect to their own instance of [LND Hub](https://lndhub.io/about).
 Blue wallet and serves as a great option to use Bitcoin daily and simultaneously act as 'watch only' wallet for your cold storage devices.
-Connection to your own node is done via an Electrum server.
+Connection to a users own node is done via an Electrum server.
 Full list of features [here](https://bluewallet.io/features/).

 <img src="https://raw.githubusercontent.com/BitcoinQnA/bitcoin-wallet-guide/master/images/security-app.png" class=responsive width="320" height="500" maxheight="300">